-- Slow tapers are easier on your body than fast tapers (the slower you go, the less withdrawal symptoms you experience).
+- Slow tapers are easier on your body than fast tapers (the slower you go, the fewer withdrawal symptoms you experience).

 - Everyone is biochemically unique (what works for one person won’t necessarily work for everyone).

-- Take only as much Vicodin as is necessary to prevent you from going into withdrawal (you’re not trying to get high or feel good, only to keep from getting sick).
+- Take only as much OxyContin as is necessary to prevent you from going into withdrawal (you’re not trying to get high or feel good, only to keep from getting sick).